 Human Trafficking Research Initiative (HTRI)

-The Human Trafficking Research Initiative (HTRI) is an interdisciplinary, community-engaged research partnership between faculty at the Kent School of Social Work and faculty from the Department of Criminal Justice.
+The Human Trafficking Research Initiative (HTRI) is an interdisciplinary, community-engaged research center at the Kent School of Social Work.
 The Human Trafficking Research Initiative is staffed by UofL academics and researchers, as well as community research partners including law enforcement and victim service providers.

-Dr. Jennifer Middleton (Kent School of Social Work) and Dr. Theresa Hayden (Department of Criminal Justice) are the Co-Directors of the Initiative.
-The goal of the Initiative is to be a central source of research on human trafficking to inform the decisions made by those who contact victims, survivors, and perpetrators of human trafficking including law enforcement, prosecutors, educators, medical services, and social services.
-Research disseminated from the Initiative will significantly contribute to our knowledge base regarding human trafficking by introducing innovative research methodologies and unique partnerships in the development of new knowledge.
+Dr. Jennifer Middleton (Kent School of Social Work) and Dr. Theresa Hayden (Department of Criminal Justice) are the co-founders of the Initiative.
+Dr. Middleton currently serves as the Director and is responsible for overseeing project development, grant writing, and research activities.
+The goal of the HTRI is to be a central source of research on human trafficking to inform the decisions made by those who contact victims, survivors, and perpetrators of human trafficking including law enforcement, prosecutors, educators, medical services, and social services.
+Research disseminated from the HTRI will significantly contribute to our knowledge base regarding human trafficking by introducing innovative research methodologies and unique partnerships in the development of new knowledge.

-So, in response to his call for action, and with the support of a number of our community partners, survivor leaders, and the coordinator of the Task Force, we developed the Human Trafficking Research Initiative at UofL.
+So, in response to his call for action, and with the support of a number of our community partners, survivor leaders, and state partners, we developed the Human Trafficking Research Initiative at UofL.

 A five-year analysis of child trafficking in the United States: Exploring case characteristics and outcomes to inform child welfare system response (Middleton & Edwards, 2020)

 Detecting child trafficking within the child welfare system: recommendations and best practices for screening and identification protocols in the United States (Middleton & Edwards, 2021)

 Dr. Jennifer Middleton: Domestic minor sex trafficking; trauma-resilient systems of care for victims and survivors of sex trafficking; structural violence